-To enhance access and to expand recreational opportunities within the marine environment, the feasibility of adding commercially provided recreational equipment rental service (canoe, kayak, etc.) provided as part of the commercial passenger ferry concession contract service would be evaluated.
+To enhance access and to expand recreational opportunities within the marine environment, the feasibility of adding commercially provided recreational equipment rental service (canoe, kayak, etc.) provided as part of the commercial passenger ferry concession contract service, would be evaluated.

 Guided and self-guided interpretive tours would continue within Fort Massachusetts.
-The North Guard Rooms would provide for a sheltered visitor contact area and accommodate Eastern National operations.
-The South Guard Room would continue to be used for showing orientation film.
+The North Guard Rooms would provide a sheltered visitor contact area.
+The South Guard Room would continue to be used for showing orientation films.
 Additional outdoor guided interpretive tours and educational programs would be provided in other areas of the island.
-Interpretive waysides and a kiosk would continue to provide selfguided opportunities for interpretation and orientation.
+Interpretive waysides and a kiosk would continue to provide self-guided opportunities for interpretation and orientation.

-To enhance visitor understanding of the role Fort Massachusetts played in our country's history, certain portions of the fort might be restored to reflect its historic operational appearance.
+To enhance visitor understanding of the role Fort Massachusetts played in U.S. history, certain portions of the fort might be restored to reflect its historic operational appearance.
 Cannon firing demonstrations might be introduced that would require the purchase of reproduction cannon and carriage.

-A permit system would be implemented to allow for backcountry camping in designated areas at least 1 mile east of Fort Massachusetts.
+A permit system would be implemented to allow backcountry camping in designated areas at least 1 mile east of Fort Massachusetts.